Last Updated on

 Directions: To access these hiking trails near Gallup at Red Rock Park head east approximately 8 miles on NM Route 118 (Historic Route 66) to NM Route 566; turn left and continue about a half mile to the entrance of Red Rock Park.

-Hiking Tip: Download the FREE Alltrails app to make the most of your hikes.
+Hiking Tip: Download the free app directly from the Alltrails website and make the most of your hikes.

 Church Rock Hiking Trail